 Equilibrium requires a constant airspeed and constant direction (the combination of these is velocity).
 A constant direction is maintained by the wings being level and the aeroplane in balance.
 Equilibrium is achieved when lift = weight and thrust = drag.

 Describe how the arrangement of these forces forms couples.
 Lift acts through its centre of pressure and is slightly behind the centre of gravity, where weight acts (small moment arm), creating a nose-down pitching couple.
 The comparative size of the lift and weight forces to thrust and drag forces should be discussed.
-For general aviation aeroplanes the lift/drag ratio is said to be about 10:1.
-Your diagram should reflect this ratio approximately – a picture is worth a thousand words.
+For general aviation aeroplanes, the lift/drag ratio is said to be about 10:1.
+Your diagram should reflect this ratio approximately – a picture is worth a thousand words (see Figure 2).

-The ideal arrangement is for the thrust line to be well below the drag line.
+The ideal arrangement in training aircraft is for the thrust line to be well below the drag line.
 This provides a large moment arm to compensate for the smaller forces of thrust and drag, and creates a nose-up couple that balances the nose-down couple of lift and weight.